Shakefork Community Farm

 Meals: We eat primarily from the foods that we grow on the farm and provide for almost all of our own meat, vegetable, dairy and fat needs.
 We encourage apprentices to truly embrace what it means to eat what’s in season, from the farm.
 Apprentices will participate in our communal lunch rotation, cooking for a group that often includes volunteers, employees and visitors.
 Apprentices prepare their own breakfasts and dinners.
 We purchase INGREDIENTS not grown on the farm at our local Co-op or from other local farmers.
 This includes things like coffee, tea, spices, olive oil, condiments, grains & legumes; flours, lemons, coconut milk, etc. Non-staples and processed foods must be purchased independently.
 Your enthusiasm for the kitchen arts and real food will serve you well here.
 The enjoyment of food is central to our vision of a sustainable farm life, so we make time to prepare good food, by hand, fresh from the farm.
 Apprentices are encouraged to use their cooking time to develop skills working with farm-based, nutrient-dense ingredients.
 We make kraut, pickles, bone broth, sausage, jerky, bacon, butter and ghee, among other things, for use on the farm.
 Farmers Melanie and Kevin are advocates of an ancestral diet, and Kevin is strictly gluten free.
 While we respect all food choices, we cannot accommodate vegetarians or vegans on our regenerative farm.

-Stipend: From $800 monthly (new farmers & new to us farmers) up to $1200 monthly for experienced farm hands committed through the full season (end of December).
-Quarterly check-ins (evaluations) and raises offered based on attitude, contributions, skill development and commitment.
+Stipend: $1000 monthly stipend to start, then hourly pay (less housing & food) from June on for a full season commitment.
 Our application process includes the following: brief letter of introduction; completed application (request by email); current resume; at least one professional reference, preferably farm related (more welcome); follow up interview via Google Meet; review job description; a 3-day working interview.
 It's a time consuming process, and we appreciate serious applicants only.
 Thank you for engaging this process thoughtfully and professionally.
-Apprentices' first paychecks will be retained as a security deposit and returned in full in cash at the successful completion of the program.
+Apprentices' first paychecks will be retained as a security deposit and returned in full in cash when your housing is fully cleaned at the end of the season.

 Housing: Expect clean, simple, and rustic.
 Apprentices each have a 200 sq. ft. yome (a cross between a yurt and a dome – see redskyshelters.com or our website for details) to call home for the season.
 They are beautiful structures - like glamping - and fully furnished except bedding (you bring your own!).
 Solar power feeds one light and one outlet per yome.
 Each yome has a small wood stove, and apprentices are expected to participate in the work of preparing their own wood supply.
 An outdoor communal kitchen space is equipped with a sink, gas range, and fridge & freezer, as well as all the basic kitchen stuff – cast iron pots, stainless steel pans, baking pans, food processor, plates, bowls, knives, etc. We even have an ice cream maker!
 Other amenities include a composting toilet, outdoor shower house and shared laundry facilities (inside the farmers’ home).
 Cell phone reception can be spotty depending on your carrier, but we have a landline for daytime use.
 Wi-Fi is available.
 A personal vehicle is required.
 We are a strictly non-smoking farm and do not permit tobacco or cannabis use of any kind on the farm property.
 Apprentices' first paychecks will be retained as a security deposit and returned in full in cash at the successful completion of the program.
 Proof of health insurance is required.